NickTheDevOpsGuy/devops-sample-projects/ci-cd-github-actions/README.md

 Hello from DevOps Domination Server!
 ```

-## 👑 Built for DevOps Domination
+## 👑 Part of the NickDoesDevOps Portfolio
-This project is part of the NickDoesDevOps portfolio.
+Follow more projects like this at [github.com/NickTheDevOpsGuy](https://github.com/NickTheDevOpsGuy)

-Follow along the journey at [NickTheDevOpsGuy](https://github.com/NickTheDevOpsGuy)
+> _World Domination, One Pipeline at a Time™_